Konstfack: Departments

-Examinations and The Spring Exhibition
+Examinations and The Degree Exhibition

-The third year of the bachelor's program and the second year of the master's includes a degree project, ten weeks at BFA-level and twenty at MFA-level, ending with a public examination and, if the student passes the examination, an exhibition for all graduating students: the Spring Exhibition (Vårutställningen in Swedish).
-The annual exhibition usually takes place at Konstfack during two weeks in May, with around 150 exhibiting students, and attracts thousands of visitors.

-Link to the official website for the Spring Exhibition 2015 (English version).
+The third year of the bachelor's programme and the second year of the master's includes a degree project, ten weeks at BFA-level and twenty at MFA-level, ending with a public examination and, if the student passes the examination, an exhibition for all graduating students: the Degree Exhibition (Vårutställningen in Swedish).
+The annual exhibition usually takes place at Konstfack during two weeks in May, with around 180 exhibiting students, and attracts thousands of visitors.Link to the official website for the Spring Exhibition 2023.

 Notable alumni

-A selection of some distinguished former students at the different departments at Konstfack (Art or designer groups referred to by their collective names):
+A selection of some distinguished former students at the different departments at Konstfack (art or designer groups referred to by their collective names):